JohnnyRacer/threedfa/README.md

 ## Installation

+### From Source :

+- Clone this git repo by running `git clone https://github.com/JohnnyRacer/threedfa`

+- Install requirements by running `pip install -r requirements.txt`

+- Wait for the wheels to be built for your platform.

-Simply run `python -m build` and then install the wheel using `pip install dist/threedfa.XXX.whl`
+- Run `python -m build` and then install the wheel using `pip install dist/threedfa.XXX.whl`

+### From PyPi via pip:

-TODOs : Building manylinux wheel for PyPi support.
+- TODO : Building manylinux wheel for PyPi support.

 ## Requirements